 Spend it of course!

 Every day you wake up you have 86 400 seconds ahead of you.
 86 400 seconds at your disposal to spend however you want.
 You can’t save them and any second you don’t utilize is wasted and gone forever.
 What do you do?
 Do you make the most of them?

-On average, the time we choose to relax in the sofa after a day at work or in school adds up to 11 years or 346 896 000 seconds!
+On average, the time we choose to relax on the sofa after a day at work or in school adds up to 11 years or 346 896 000 seconds!
 Statistics show that a child born in 2013 has spent 1 year of his/her time in front of a screen before his/her 7th birthday.
 Pretty scary.

 I´ve promised myself that from now on my goal is to live my life on my terms!
-A life where I decide when, where and how much I work.
-I decide when I have vacation and for how long.
+A life where I decide when, where, and how much I work.
+I decide when I have a vacation and for how long.
 I´m going to spend more time with my kids as they grow up so fast (you don’t get a second chance when it comes to time) and also spend more time with my hobbies.